hitham-ramzy/recipes/README.md

 - The application use docker volume, so don't care about losing your data on stopping the containers
 - If you need to clear up the database and start from beginning with the seed data use `docker-compose down -v`
 - To run the Test cases, just use `./mvnw integration-test`
+- The Application uses Spring Specifications, So you can filter on Recipes with the combination of:
+    - name (equals, notEquals, or contains)
+    - instructions (equals, notEquals, or contains)
+    - numberOfServings (equals, or notEquals)
+    - recipeTypeId (equals, or notEquals)
+    - recipeTypeName (equals, notEquals, or contains)
+    - ingredientId (equals, or notEquals)
+    - ingredientName (equals, notEquals, or contains)

+HINT : The combination works among these fields not among the criteria on the same field.

+Valid Search Criteria -> name.contains=meatBall&recipeTypeName.notEquals=VEGETARIAN

+Invalid Search Criteria -> name.contains=meatBall&name.notEquals=chicken